canjs/canjs/docs/can-guides/commitment/recipes/file-navigator-ajax.md

 ### The problem

-In this section, we'll list the files and folders within the root folder.
+In this section, we’ll list the files and folders within the root folder.

 ### Things to know